Is rock climbing dangerous? The risks and how to reduce them

 Is rock climbing dangerous?
-We weigh up the dangers, describe the common risks and injuries and explain how to avoid them
+We look into the risks and how to manage them

 Is rock climbing dangerous?